 Cleo has several features that are only available on Cleo+, the paid version of their app.
 However, mainly these are features such as Salary Advance and Cashback, which Money Dashboard does not have any equivalent of.
 Most of the budgeting features are available on their free plan, so the free version of Cleo is certainly comparable to Money Dashboard.

-Easily see the balance available to spend after all bills
+- Easily see the balance available to spend – after all bills taken

-Bespoke customization of your platform to fit your own requirements
+- Bespoke customization of the platform – to fit your own requirements.

 / Verdict /